mehrdad-dev/SBO/readme.md

 It's used for preform zero-shot learning tasks, to find objects in an image based on an input query.
 ![Mehrdad Mohammadian](https://raw.githubusercontent.com/mehrdad-dev/SBO/main/assets/clip.png)

+CLIP pre-trains an image encoder and a text encoder to predict which images were paired with which texts in our dataset.
+We then use this behavior to turn CLIP into a zero-shot classifier.
+We convert all of a dataset’s classes into captions such as “a photo of a dog” and predict the class of the caption CLIP estimates best pairs with a given image.

 Also, YOLOv5 was used in the first step of the method, to detect the location of the objects in an image.